All Episodes

 Hey, thanks, Greg, for taking the call.

-Uh it's been uh been quite painful listening to the impeachment process so far from the Democrats.
+It's been quite painful listening to the impeachment process so far from the Democrats.

 Yeah, absolutely.

-Um, but uh, you know, as the framers envisioned it, um impeachment is a political process, so invariably you have politicians who have either a conflict of interest or a severe bias.
+So invariably you have politicians who have either a conflict of interest or a severe bias.

-But that's that's the short answer.
+But that's the short answer.

 It doesn't disqualify them from sitting in judgment.

-Let's uh and Robbie, thanks for the phone call.
+And Robbie, thanks for the phone call.

-Chuck joins us now from again my home state of California.
+Chuck joins us now from, again, my home state of California.

-Hey Chuck, how are you?
+Hey, Chuck, how are you?

 Where are you?